David-Worboys/Black-DVD-Archiver/README.md

 ## Points To Note
 * Hi-Definition video is maintained as such in archive and streaming folders
-  * Hi-Defintion files have a vertical resolution greater than the respective PAL/NTSC DVD height
+  * Hi-Definition files have a vertical resolution greater than the respective PAL/NTSC DVD height
   * A lower resolution DVD compliant disk image is produced by the DVD building process
 * PAL Specs — 720 W * 576 H, Aspect Ratio 4:3, 25 frames a second interlaced (50 fields a second)
 * NTSC Specs — 720 W * 480 H, Aspect Ratio 4:3, ~30 (29.97) frames a second interlaced (~60 fields a second)